 Investigative photojournalism story launch

 Our oceans and rivers do so much for us — from stabilising our climate to sustaining livelihoods, supporting biodiversity, protecting our coastlines and so much more.
-Our waterways are central to our health, economies and communities.
+Our waterways are central to our health, our economies and our communities.

 Last year, a massive algal bloom in South Australia killed thousands of marine animals and devastated local fishermen and tourism operators.
-The year before, the Great Barrier Reef experienced a catastrophic bleaching event, which I documented firsthand.

 Spotted Eagle Ray | March 2026 © Olivia Katz Photography